mccright/rand-notes/endpoint-admin-notes.md

 ### Booting a PC from a USB drive
 Many PCs have a configuration screen to select the boot drive/media.
 It is often accessed by pressing a key while powering on the PC.
 See a nearby file for some [Vendor / Key combinations](https://github.com/mccright/rand-notes/blob/master/Boot-PC-from-a-USB-drive.md) in this repository.

+### How to set up an SSD with the Raspberry Pi 4 (*or almost any other Debian-based Linux endpoint*)
+By {The Pi Hut](https://thepihut.com/blogs/raspberry-pi-tutorials/how-to-set-up-an-ssd-with-the-raspberry-pi).
+You bought a new SSD and a USB3-to-SSD adapter cable and need to get it all set up...
+If this was a new drive, in order to use it the SSD needs to have partition tables and partitions created, and these need to be 'mounted.'
+[This highly illustrated article](https://thepihut.com/blogs/raspberry-pi-tutorials/how-to-set-up-an-ssd-with-the-raspberry-pi) takes you through the detailed steps for getting that external SSD set up for use.

 ### Backup with rsync